CaioCeretta/Cod3r/architect/Software Design/clean-hexagonal-arch/evolving-to-app/evolving-to-app.md

   ## Lesson 11 - Adding the Auth

-  In the index, we start by creating or first protected route.
-For this route, we start by creating an instance of `UsuarioMiddleware` we just created, and for its instantiation, add an instance of `Colecao` — so we can retrieve the user based on its e-mail, and a TokenProvider class, for decrypting and comparing.
+In the index file, we start by setting up our first protected route.
+To do that, we instantiate the `UsuarioMiddleware` we created earlier, passing two dependencies: a `Colecao` instance (so we can retrieve the user by email) and a TokenProvider (for decrypting and validating the token).

-  After the userMiddleware is defined, we will pass it down to the `useCaseController`.
-As the controller third parameter we will spread on a parameter middleware which may or not be an array.
-Therefore, after passing the two first  required parameters, everything we pass in the object construction, will be applied to the middleware array
+Once the middleware is defined, we pass it to the `SalvarTransacaoController`.
+Since the controller requires a middleware array as the third argument, anything we spread into that object will be included in the middleware chain.

-  With this configured we are going to add a new test.
-However, if we try to execute the test to add new transaction we are going to receive an auth error right now, and will i have to instantiate a user every time i try to test?

-  The answer is no, inside the test folder, we are going to create another folder named data, and a `usuarios` file, and inside of it, create a user adhering to the `Usuario` interface.
-And now on the tests, we import the `usuarios` array, and modify every code to apply the same.

-  Inside the test folder, create a util folder, and define an auth.ts, which will export to export an authorization header.
-  This function basically makes a call for the /login route, and return an object, with an Authorization attribute containing the token returned by the req.header token

-  With these changes, we are able to login after the `complete` usuario with its token, and now we can pass down this token when we are doing any protected request

-  Back to the transaction test, on top of the test, we utilize the `getAuthorizationHeader()` function
+Next, we add a new test.
+At first, this test will fail with an auth error because we would need to create a user every single time we run a protected test.
+But instead of doing that manually, we’ll create a data folder inside the test directory, add a usuarios file, and define a user that follows the Usuario interface.
+Then, in the tests, we simply import this array and reuse it.

+We also create a util folder in the test directory and add an auth.ts file, exporting a helper function that calls /login and returns an object containing the Authorization header with the token from the response.

+With this in place, we can log in using the complete user, get its token, and pass that token every time we test a protected route.
+Back in our transaction test, at the top, we just call getAuthorizationHeader() and reuse that token for our protected requests.

+  ## Lesson 12 - Save Transaction #02

+We start this lesson by creating a migration.
+- The syntax is `npm run migrate:make criar_tabela_transacoes" and create our tables in that file

+After we complete the implementation we run
+- `npm run migrate:up`